sceee-iscteiul/sceee-iscteiul/README.md

-- 👋 Hi, I’m @sceee-iscteiul
+- 👋 Hi, I’m Sene Conte
-- 👀 I’m interested in cyber security and parallel programming
+- 👀 I’m interested in cyber security, parallel programming and algorithm and data extructure
 - 🌱 I’m currently learning ciber security
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...